Alfresco/SearchServices/search-services/alfresco-search/doc/architecture/decisions/0008-content-store-replication.md

 - highlighting
 - clustering
 - stored (i.e. original) field value retrieval at query time

+In a master/slave(s) infrastructure, the ContentStore must be managed on the master and it must be replicated on each slaves.
+Unfortunately, the default built-in Solr replication mechanism considers only:

+- the Lucene index datafiles
+- the configuration files under the core "conf" folder (e.g. schema.xml. stopwords.txt)

+As consequence of that, if we use the default Solr ReplicationHandler the ContentStore won't be replicated on slaves.

 ### How the built-in Solr ReplicationHandler works
 The index replication mechanism is provided by org.apache.solr.handler.ReplicationHandler.